cyruscollier/wp-test/README.md

 ## Changelog

 v1.4 - Switched to WP PHPUnit instead of full Wordpress Core dependency.
+Remove Composer repository requirement.

 v1.3 - Added ability to use in an isolated theme or plugin project, phpunit.xml fixes, expanded and improved documentation.